 To develop innovative leaders skilled at discovering opportunities and putting new ideas into action, while creating opportunities for USI graduates in Indiana.

 We do this through an experiential program that combines paid training and practical application of lean/agile innovation methods and tools in support of new venture development for regional clients and university startups.
 We emphasize building critical thinking, problem solving, teamwork and communication skills.

-At the core of the program is rapid assessment of new business venture feasibility via FITest and discovery, design, and testing of new ideas via “sprints,” based in Design Thinking, that iterate in five phases: Discover – Define – Ideate – Pretotype – Test.
+At the core of the program is rapid assessment of new opportunity feasibility to maximize impact and success.
+This is done via practical application of Jobs To Be Done theory, FITest, and “sprints,” based in Design Thinking, that iterate in five phases: Discover – Define – Ideate – Pretotype – Test.
 While this largely follows the 10-step engineering design process, these methods can be applied to, e.g., hardware, software, branding, services, architecture, marketing, profit models, and launching new initiatives.

 “build the right it before you build it right” – pretotyping.org

 Success in the TCA requires participants to demonstrate: